 Immunoglobulin treatment

-Information provided on this page is intended to assist patients, carers and health professionals to understand how therapeutic decisions about Immunoglobulin (Ig) are made and to manage Ig treatment.
+Information provided on this page is intended to assist patients, carers and health professionals to understand how therapeutic decisions about immunoglobulin (Ig) are made and to manage Ig treatment.
 Some of the resources provided below were developed by NPS MedicineWise before it ceased operations in late 2022.
 The information remains current, and the NBA will update the resources as necessary.

 Information for patients and carers